RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > `HolyLib:OnNotifyClientConnect` already accounts for this,
-> if status is `2` and you return true, it will still accept the duplicate steamid.
+> if a steamid is already used when you approve a request it will still allow the player to join.

 ## systimer
 This module is just the timer library, but it doesn't use CurTime.